Children and Pet Loss

 Teens understand the permanence of death much the same way as adults, but teens grieve differently.
 They may worry about appearing weak if they show their feelings or think that their own death is coming soon.
 Teens are often in conflict between the need for independence and the need for the caring support of an adult.

 To cope, they may engage in high risk or impulsive behavior.
-In addition to mood swings, teens may change their peer group, isolate more, become aggressive, use alcohol or drugs, change eating patterns, or not perform as well in school.
+In addition to mood swings, teens may change their peer group, isolate more, become aggressive or angry, use alcohol or drugs, change eating patterns, or not perform as well in school.